BrianTipton1/SatanBot/README.md

 -   Find 403 bug in music service (I think it's from ytdl-core failing to retrieve the stream but I can't seem to catch it)
 -   Refactor music, command and tierlist service
 -   Allow for custom greetings saved to database
+-   Log users who are new, banned or left the server
 -   Ability to ban, see message or voicechannel logs by messaging bot

 ## License